Fashion 1900 – Charles Frederick WorthJanuary 6, 2016

 A celebrity dressmaker for fashion 1900

-Most clothing makers were anonymous seamstresses, so Worth was the first “Name”.
+Most fashion 1900 clothing makers were anonymous seamstresses, so Worth was the first “Name”.
 Other top designers quickly came to include the Callot Sisters, Paul Poiret, and Emile Pingat.
 Design houses also sprang up in New York and London, but Parisian style was the most desirable.

-The House of Worth had been in existence for quite some time by 1900, but it was still the place to go for everything from walking suits to ball gowns.
+In fashion 1900, the House of Worth had been in existence for quite some time by 1900, but it was still the place to go for everything from walking suits to ball gowns.
 In fact, Charles Frederick Worth had died in 1895, to be succeeded by his son, Jean-Philippe Worth, who had been personally trained by his father.
 In time, Jean-Philippe ceded most of the designing to his nephew, Jean-Charles Worth.
 The House of Worth continued to be run by the family until 1952, when Worth’s great grandson retired.
 (The Worth name continues to be owned by various businesses up to the present day).